This post contains affiliate links and I may qualify for a commission if you use them

 Die-cast aluminum design for heat dissipation.

-The Victron Charge Controller is a Premium Choice built for big PV Offgrid systems.
-With options of up to 100 amps and 250V this is the safest bet when you are planning to consistently add panels to your system.
+The Victron Charge Controller is a Premium Choice built for big Off-grid systems.
+With options of up to 100 amps and 250V, this is the safest bet when you are planning to consistently add panels to your system.

-While it doesn’t come with a LCD display screen it makes up with the Android Victron Connect Mobile app which regularly monitors the controller with clear illustrations from a user friendly interface.
-You can view how much power was draw and how much power was spent and can send yourself the information over email or export it to a CSV file.
+While it doesn’t come with an LCD display screen it makes up the Android Victron Connect Mobile app which regularly monitors the controller with clear illustrations from a user-friendly interface.
+You can view how much power was drawn and how much power was spent and can send the information over email or export it to a CSV file.